-The Thai name of Wat Phra Singh is วัดพระสิงห์ which translates as monastery of the Lion Buddha.
-In 1367 the temple became the home of a Buddha image called the Phra Singh (Lion Buddha) and was renamed Wat Phra Singh.
+Wat Phra Singh is located in the western part of the old city centre of Chiang Mai.
+The Thai name of the temple is วัดพระสิงห์ which translates as the monastery of the Lion Buddha.
+In 1367 the temple became the home of a Buddha image called the Phra Singh (Lion Buddha) and was renamed, Wat Phra Singh.

 The famous monk Khru Ba Srivichai initiated extensive renovations during the 1920s.
 Many of the buildings were again restored in 2002.
-King Ananda Mahidol (Rama VIII), the older brother of King Bhumibol Adulyadej (Rama IX), gave Wat Phra Singh the status of Royal temple of the first grade in 1935.
+King Ananda Mahidol (Rama VIII), the older brother of King Bhumibol Adulyadej (Rama IX), gave the temple the status of Royal temple of the first grade in 1935.
 Every year, during the Songkran festival, the Phra Singh image is taken from wihan Lai Kham and carried through the streets of Chiang Mai in a religious procession during which the spectators pay respect to the image by sprinkling water over it.